 If they do not have a 401k account, you can also use the example of lending money and whether they should receive interest on a loan.
 (If they say “no,” then you have just found an ideal source for a loan!)

 I hope this information helps you to educate your employees about the importance of profits and help them understand that profits are good for everyone.
 They no longer have to feel guilty about the company charging a fair price for the value it creates for its customers.

-Let me know your thoughts on the Seven Purposes of Profits by commenting below.
+Let me know your thoughts on the Seven Purposes of Profits by reaching out in our contact form.